LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 Meet my fellow data science friend, (<a href="https://blog.streamlit.io/streamlit-101-python-data-app/" target="_blank">Streamlit</a>).
 Streamlit is essentially an app online that allows you to see and explore data that data scientists and analysts have been exploring all along.

-If you click the following link, it should take you to the app I created specifically for this data: Liz's Awesome Oscars App.
+If you click the following link, it should take you to the app I created specifically for this data: (<a href="https://lizthewz-filmcode-main-xezj7n.streamlit.app/" target="_blank">Liz's Awesome Oscars App</a>).

 You'll be able to discover the following:
 - Top genres over the years